Damian McKenzie: 2024

 In 2024, McKenzie was a consistent starter at Fly-half position, starter his first test of 2024 against England and played the full 80 minutes and then the following week played the full 80 minutes again in the second test against England.
-McKenzie then played the full 80 minutes against Fiji in San Diego, USA.
+McKenzie then played the full 80 minutes against Fiji in San Diego, US.
 The All Blacks won all 3 of these games, and McKenzie was now the preferred first choice first five under new All Blacks coach, Scott Robertson.
 McKenzie played his 50th test against Fiji.

 In round 1 of The Rugby Championship, McKenzie played the full 80 minutes against Argentina where the All Blacks lost 38-30.
 This was McKenzie's first loss while wearing the All Blacks 10 jersey.
 McKenize the following week started for the All Blacks and played 50 minutes with the All Blacks ending the game with a 42-10 win against Argentina - McKenzie with a near perfect performance in the 10 jersey.

 In round 3, McKenzie played 80 minutes against South Africa and then the following week in round 4, played again the full 80 minutes against South Africa - McKenzie scored all 12 of the All Blacks points of his boot.
 The All Blacks lost both tests in South Africa (31-27 & 18-12) - with McKenzie heavily criticised for missing a 40m penalty kick in front of the posts with less than 10 minutes to go in the second test.
 The Springboks were down 11-12 at this stage, and scored a converted try not long after the missed penalty.
 McKenzie was also criticised for his game management in both games, with The All Blacks being ahead in both games, and not closing them out late.